WayneDW/WayneDW.github.io/_pages/about.md

 News
 =====

 Apr, 2024.
-Two ICMLs are accepted!
+[Variational Schrödinger Diffusion Models] is accepted by ICML'24!
+Schrödinger is not only elegant but also scalable now!

 Apr, 2024.
 [Reflected Schrödinger Bridge](https://arxiv.org/pdf/2401.03228) is accepted by UAI'24 as Oral (<3% acceptance rate).